dmulholl/vanilla/readme.md

 * `footer`

-  This file can contain a list of links or a paragraph of text which will be displayed in the page footer.
+  This file can contain a list of links which will be displayed in the page footer.
   If this file is missing, the `menu` file will be used in its place.